StackVista/stackstate-docs/use/views/telemetry_perspective.md

 # Telemetry Perspective

 The Telemetry Perspective shows telemetry streams for your [view](/use/views/README.md) and provides an automatic dashboard.
-StackState will automatically deliver all the relevant information for any part of your landscape, so you do not need to pre-define the streams you want to see.
+StackState will automatically deliver all the relevant information for any part of your landscape, so you don't need to pre-define the streams you want to see.

 ## Telemetry and Components